fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

 #### Exercise 2

 {% include markup/info %}
 Use the same approach on the EEG channels.
 The EEG channels have a different spacing to the reference electrode and different signal amplitudes.
-What threshold is realistic for the standartd deviation of the EEG channels?
+What threshold is realistic for the standard deviation of the EEG channels?
 {% include markup/end %}

 It is a bit annoying that there are so many channels (EEG, magnetometers, planar gradiometers, EOG, misc) and that the color-coded display of the metric has very little detail if we only look at a small set of the channels.
 We can use the same strategy we used before to select the channels, to look at them and identify artifacts, and to combine all the artifacts afterwards.